phanumat/Documentation/device-type-developers-guide/zigbee-primer.rst

 All connected devices have a Device Network ID that is used to route messages correctly to the device.
 In the loosest terms think of the Network ID as the IP Address.
 It is a 4 digit hex number that the device gets while pairing.
-Since the Network ID is unique by device on a network, it can be handled by the ZigBee library provided by SmartThings and needs not be handled directly.
+Since the Network ID is unique by device on a network, it can be handled by the ZigBee library provided by PEA HiVE and needs not be handled directly.

 ----